danrevah/ngx-pipes/README.md

 ### some

-Returns boolean value if some elements of the array fits the predicate
+Returns true if some elements of the array fits the predicate otherwise false

 Api: `array | some: predicate`